Frequently Asked Questions

 Seton Hall's Mobile Computing program provides a computer to every member of the learning community, enabling access to learning materials at any time, in any place.

 Bridging the "digital divide" by ensuring equal access to technology is one of the underlying principles of the Mobile Computing program.
 Standardizing the device used by both faculty and students contributes to a consistency of experience when utilizing technology both in and out of the classroom.
 Other advantages include:

-- Economy - By purchasing a significant amount of laptops each year, the University takes advantage of volume discounts and negotiates the best laptop for the lowest cost.
+- Economy - By purchasing a significant number of laptops each year, the University takes advantage of volume discounts and negotiates the best laptop for the lowest cost.

-- Ease of Use - Each incoming class receives training on the same laptop, lowering the learning curve for each student while insuring a shared experience.
-In the classroom, faculty can innovate their courses without concern about platform compatibility.
+- Ease of Use - Each incoming class selects from the same laptop model options.
+In the classroom, faculty can create a shared experience and innovate in their courses without concern about platform compatibility.